 The restaurant is still a family affair, with T-Ray Mullis’ wife, Laura Mullis, and children working at the restaurant.
 T-Ray works in kitchen, making breakfast and lunch for locals and tourists like.

-Football dominates the decor, with a range of University of Florida Gators, Florida State University Seminoles, and University of Georgia Bulldogs paraphernalia and newspaper clippings dotting the walls.
+Football dominates the decor, with a range of University of Florida Gators from Gainesville, Florida State University Seminoles, and University of Georgia Bulldogs paraphernalia and newspaper clippings dotting the walls.
 The well-worn, mismatched football and beachy plates that hold your hot dogs and hamburgers remind of you home.

 Sheldon Millett, a Fernandina Beach resident who brought his wife and two children, described the restaurant as having a casual farm-and-country atmosphere.

 “I like the everyday conversation,” said Millett, who often stops by the restaurant with his kids before school.
 “They’ve been coming here since they were babies.
 It’s a classic Americana type restaurant.”

 If you go…